 The procedure to dispute traffic tickets in Maine can be initiated by mailing your traffic ticket to the state Violations Bureau within 20 days of receiving it.
 Note that up to three different ME traffic violations may be displayed on your ticket.
 In such cases, drivers will be required to mark the offenses which they want to contest by checking the corresponding boxes.
 After receiving your answer, the bureau will schedule your trial date and mail you the necessary information.

 Drivers seeking to dismiss traffic tickets in ME through the state courts will be given the chance to present their plea after the corresponding court judge announces their case.
 Motorists found guilty of a traffic violation in ME will be required to complete the procedure to pay driving tickets, as well as any additional court costs.
 If you are found innocent, on the other hand, you will not be required to provide the ticket violation payment, the conviction will not be reported on your driving record and your ME car insurance rates will not be affected.
+Those who wish to enjoy the benefits of a successful traffic ticket defense should hire a lawyer whose expertise is fighting tickets in court.
+These experienced attorneys are available online and can be found simply by providing an image of the traffic ticket and answering a few simple questions about the traffic citation.

 Note: If you fail to appear at court on the scheduled date, the judge will enter a default judgment of guilty against you.
 In such cases, the conviction will be reported on your record, and you will be required to pay the traffic fine in its entirety.